scaleoutsean/eseries-perf-analyzer/README.md

 cd eseries-perf-analyzer/epa
-vim .env                 # you probably don't need to change anything here vim docker-compose.yaml  # see collector service sample above; you may use 'DB_NAME' to set a different DB name ./setup-data-dirs.sh     # (epa subdirectory) creates directories for InfluxDB and Grafana and applies correct ownership
+vim .env                 # you probably don't need to change anything here vim docker-compose.yaml  # see collector service sample above; you may use 'DB_NAME' to set a different DB name ./setup-data-dirs.sh     # (in epa subdirectory) creates directories for InfluxDB and Grafana and applies correct ownership

-# one shot Hail Mary
+# fast
 # docker compose -d up # includes 'utils' container, but not Grafana dashboards
-# or, step by step:
+# or, slower, step by step:

 docker compose build